Virtual Currencies, NFTs, and Income Taxes

 Digital, Virtual, or Crypto Currency

-Digital currencies saw an incredibly steep growth in the last few years, with popular digital coins growing in value and versatility.
-These currencies are all part of a hierarchy of terms, but most commonly refer to them as cryptocurrencies.
-Essentially, cryptocurrencies are a type of virtual currency, which is a subset of digital currency.
+Virtual currencies are all part of a hierarchy of terms, but most commonly refer to them as cryptocurrencies.
+They are a type of virtual currency which is a subset of digital currency.
 Virtual currencies are not regulated by a central bank which is why its value tends to fluctuate so drastically.
 They are bought and sold in a blockchain network to ensure security.

 How to Add Crypto or Virtual Currency Income to Tax Return